 Alan’s notable projects include the San Jose Art Museum, the Glickman Residence (California AIA Award), Temple Emanu-El, (San Francisco Historic Foundation Award) and San Jose Fire Station No. 1 (Santa Clara Chapter AIA Award).
 In 1990-1993, Alan was the Project Architect for the Center for the Arts at Yerba Buena Gardens, and from 1996-1998 he was a graduate design studio lecturer, critic and thesis advisor at the University of California Berkeley.

 On a 6am morning before work, you can usually find Alan in a pool swimming with the Orinda Aquatic Masters.
-He and is wife Elaine spend their free time at tennis tournaments or swim meets for their two college-aged sons.
+He and his wife Elaine spend their free time travelling and visiting with their two sons and daughter-in-law.